How to Decide Between Being a Web Designer vs. Web Developer in 3 Easy Steps

 In this webinar, Skillcrush CEO Adda Birnir breaks down what developers vs. designers do, and how to know which one is right for you!

-Step 1: Dispel the myths of web design vs. web development
+Step 1: Dispel the Myths of Web Design vs. Web Development

-Myth: Learning to be a front end or back end web developer is harder than learning the skill sets to be a web designer (or the other way around).
+Myth 1: Learning to be a web developer is harder than learning to be a web designer (or the other way around)

 How much does a web designer make compared to a web developer?

-While web designers don’t need to be pros at coding, per Cristy Koebler, Operations Manager at Hireguide, “It’s helpful for designers to understand how to code, but I wouldn’t say they have to.
+While web designers don’t need to be pros at coding, per Cristy Koebler, Operations Manager at Hireguide: “It’s helpful for designers to understand how to code, but I wouldn’t say they have to.
 If they can understand basic HTML and CSS, they know how to deliver a design that a developer can code up.
 So they know what works/looks best, they organize design files so developers can easily get the info they need, and they’re aware of best practices.”

 Cristy also points out that “nowadays, some designers might do both design and coding and lots of freelancers do both.
 It’s definitely a plus to have coding skills.”
 If you’d like to be a web designer who can also code, HTML, CSS, and JavaScript are good bets, as well as learning a CSS preprocessor like Sass or LESS and knowing how to use jQuery, a JavaScript library.
 You can start by doing HTML beginner projects, CSS for beginner lessons, and practice HTML and CSS projects to get your feet wet.

-Now that we’ve cleared up a few of the career myths, let’s look at how web designers and web developers spend their time.
+Now that we’ve cleared up a few of the career myths, let’s look at how web designers and web developers actually spend their time.

 Developers (particularly front end web developers) implement those designs in the products they build.

-Step 3: Analyze yourself: how to figure out whether Web Designer or Web Developer is better for you
+Step 3: Analyze Yourself — How to Figure Out Whether Web Designer or Web Developer is Better for You

 Web Designers